Triangle P Cattle CompanyRanching Apprenticeship in Mescalero, New Mexico

 Triangle P offers this apprenticeship to mentor young ranchers in range-based management practices, preparing them to manage ranches profitably, without a heavy dependence on fossil fuels, vehicles and other equipment, or supplemental feed.
 Emphasis is placed on the development of strong stockmanship skills and the ability to understand and manage cattle and rangeland resources carefully and efficiently.

 Jeff Gossage, Triangle P Mescalero Ranch Manager, was raised in Colorado Springs, CO and was exposed to ranching at an early age.
 At age 20, he decided to make ranching his career and took an apprenticeship with Duke Phillips at the Chico Basin Ranch near Colorado Spring.
-For twenty years now Jeff has woked on large-scale ranches in Wyoming, Nebraska and Colorado.
+For twenty years now Jeff has worked on large-scale ranches in Wyoming, Nebraska and Colorado.
+Jeff enjoy teaching others his trade as well as continuing his own lifelong education in ranching.
+He is fun to be around and loves what he does.
+In 2019, apprentices will work primarily with Jeff through mid-October.

 Triangle P Cattle Company offers a professional training opportunity for aspiring agrarians committed to a life and career at the intersection of conservation and sustainable agriculture.
 The apprentice will receive hands-on experience with a range based cattle operation, including intensive pasture management, holistic planning, intentional stockmanship,animal husbandry, herding, land stewardship, cattle marketing, risk management and business planning.